 Once I returned to California after Afghanistan in 2011, I started getting serious about Paleo and teaching myself how to cook.
 What started as a simple place to post recipes for friends, has since turned into an award-winning food blog that I am so proud of!

-George Bryant is the creative genius behind the wildly popular Paleo food blog “Civilized Caveman Cooking Creations.”
+Professional Bio: George Bryant is the New York Times Best-Selling author of The Paleo Kitchen and creative genius behind the wildly popular Paleo food blog “Civilized Caveman Cooking Creations.”
 After spending the first 20-something years of his life in a constant battle with his weight, and then nearly losing both his legs while on deployment as a US Marine, George took matters into his own hands and began his own Paleo-journey.
 What started as a simple place to post recipes for friends, has since turned into an award-winning food blog.
 After being in the Marines for 12 years, George has since been medically separated and is enjoying working fulltime creating delicious Paleo recipes, while hoping to change as many lives for the better by making REAL food recipes simple and tasty.